Addressing Obesity in Children and Adolescents: Causes, Risks, and Effective Interventions

 Consensus committees all over the world have concluded that children and adolescents be considered overweight or obese if the BMI exceeds the 85th or 95th percentiles, on curves generated from the 1963-1965 and 1966-1970 NHANES, or exceeds 30 kg/m2 at any age.

 During childhood and adolescence, excess fat accumulates when total energy intake exceeds total energy expenditure.
-Reduced energy expenditure is attributed to modern day sedentary life style.
-This is particularly associated with excessive television viewing, excessive computer use and insufficient physical activity.
-Also this is often seen when feedings are supplemented with additives such as carbohydrates or fat.
+Reduced energy expenditure is attributed to modern-day sedentary lifestyles.
+This is particularly associated with excessive television viewing, excessive computer use, and insufficient physical activity.
+Also, this is often seen when feedings are supplemented with additives such as carbohydrates or fat.

 Some hormonal dysfunction like that in ghrelin leptin hormonal axis may be the causative factor in as many as 10% of obese children, particularly in those who appear to manifest familial morbid obesity.